Children's Perioperative Lab (ChiPLab) - Department of Anaesthesia

 We support the training of medical students, registrars and fellows in research activities and assist other departments in multidisciplinary research activities.
 We have collaborative projects with many other national and international research groups, and aim to support the growing community of paediatric anaesthesia and perioperative medicine researchers worldwide.

-Current research projects including basic science, departmental and collaborative research projects, which include:
+Current research projects include basic science, clinical trials and collaborative research projects:

 - T-Rex- Neurodevelopmental outcome after sevoflurane versus dexmedetomidine/remifentanil anaesthesia in infancy: a randomised controlled trial (Royal Children’s Hospital, Melbourne and multinational consortium)

 - General anaesthesia in early life: effect on child cognitive and development outcomes (Menzies Centre, University of Sydney)

 - Multicentre isoelectric EEG study (Children’s Hospital of Philadelphia and multi-national collaborative)

 - 3D Printed Airways for Paediatric Anaesthesia – collaboration with Monash University